-HER real name was Carrie, but some smart schoolfellow had dubbed her "Carrots," and as her hair was of that colour which children consider violently red, Carrots she had remained ever since.
+HER real name was Carrie, but some smart schoolmate had dubbed her "Carrots," and as her hair was of that color children consider violently red, Carrots she had remained ever since.
 She was half French and half Irish, and her temper was as fiery as her hair.

-She went to the same school as I did in Montreal.
-I was of the smart set, however, for my father was a Q.C. and M.P. and a big man in Canada, and I was a masher among the girls, and spent all my pocket money on chocolate caramels and 'bus rides for them.
+She attended the same school as I did in Montreal, Canada.
+I was of the smart set, however, for my father was a Q. C., an M. P., and a big man in Canada, and I was a dude and a beau among the girls, and spent all my pocket money on chocolate caramels and car rides for them.

-Carrots, on the other hand, was a queer, isolated little girl, who refused to be on even civil terms with anyone in the school.
+Carrots, on the other hand, was a queer, isolated little girl, who refused to be on even civil terms with any one in the class.
 This was because they had laughed at her the first day she had come, and she had assumed an antagonistic attitude ever since.
-The first year fierce and bitter battles were waged, in which Carrots generally came out the personal victor, though she was punished by the teacher, and afterwards by her stepmother.
-Then a sort of silence fell on Carrots, and for a long time she went backwards and forwards to school, never so much as exchanging a word with anybody, save the teacher of her class.
+The first year there were fierce and bitter battles waged, in which Carrots generally came out the personal victor, though she was punished by the teacher, and afterwards beaten by her stepmother.
+Then a sort of silence fell on Carrots, and for a long time she went back and forth to the school, never so much as exchanging a word with anybody, save the teacher in the class.

-Then a number of us passed with scholarships, or otherwise, into the upper school, among them Carrots and myself.
+Then the senior year passed a number of us, with scholarships or otherwise, into the High School, among them Carrots and myself.
 Up till then, I had never given her a thought, save to marvel at her red hair, fiery temper, and freckles.
-I was fifteen, Carrots twelve, the year we passed.
+I was fifteen and Carrots twelve, the year we graduated.

-One fine day.
-I, with my chum and a couple of girls, went down to Nun's Creek in Hochelaga.
-We hired a boat and went out on the river, ostensibly to fish, though the girls' chatter made that impossible.
+One bright day, I, with my chum and a couple of girls, went down to Nun's Creek in Hochelaga.
+We hired a row-boat and went out on the river, ostensibly to fish, though the girls' chattering made that impossible.
+When we were out quite a little way from the shore, suddenly Marie gave a screech, which was instantly echoed, with variations, by Ethel.